swissspidy/gutenberg-bento/README.md

 Thanks to the encapsulation advantages of custom elements like `<amp-base-carousel>`, other WordPress plugins and themes can't interfere with its look & feel.

+While this plugin is only a proof-of-concept, it gives a glimpse at the possibilities of using Bento for Gutenberg block development, and the advantages that brings:

+1. Great user experience and page experience
+2. Reduced development and maintenance costs
+3. Ensured feature parity between editor and frontend
+4. No interference by other plugins and themes thanks to web components.

+### File Structure

+* `edit.js`: only used in the editor.
+* `edit.css`: only used in the editor
+* `carousel.view.js`: only used on the frontend.
+* `view.css`: used both on the frontend and in the editor.

 ## Screenshots

 The `<BaseCarousel>` carousel component in the editor: